mithracodes/phazed/README.md

 # phazed

-This is my submission for ***Assignment 2 of COMP10001 Foundations of Computing in Sem 1 2021***.
 The program involves an implementation of the game 'Phazed' which is a variant of Phase 10, which is in turn a variant of rummy.

 ## Overview